Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

 \subsection{Design summary}

-One design goal is to maximize the electromechanical coupling for the specific device.
-In the cavity optomechanical detection scheme this coupling is proportional to the shift of cavity resonant frequency with tip displacement $G = \partial \omega_c / \partial z$.
-The narrative above attempts to convey the interplay between the mechanical and electromagnetic considerations when reaching toward this goal.
-We started by fixing the cavity resonant frequency $\omega_c / 2 \pi \sim$~\SI{5}{\giga\hertz}, inside the band \SIrange{4}{8}{\giga\hertz} for which our microwave measurement system is optimized.
-We also fixed the thickness of the Si-N plate which forms the cantilever, which is natural as all chips on the same wafer must be fabricated on the same Si-N layer.
-Variations on these points of departure open new directions for increasing $G$.

-By increasing the thickness of the Si-N plate we increase the surface strain for the same curvature of the cantilever substrate, giving larger $G$ but at the same time increasing the stiffness of the bending mode.
+The narrative above attempts to convey the complex interplay between the mechanical and electrical considerations when designing the force sensor.
+Some important constraints are the cavity resonant frequency $\omega_{c} / 2 \pi \sim$~\SI{5}{\giga\hertz}, which must be inside the band \SIrange{4}{8}{\giga\hertz} of our digital multifrequency lock-in measurement system.
+Higher frequencies are possible, but the cost of such equipment increases steeply with frequency.
+Our designs also started with a single thickness of the Si-N plate that forms the cantilever, which is natural as all chips must be fabricated on the same Si-N layer.
+By increasing the thickness of the Si-N plate, we increase the surface strain for the same curvature of the cantilever, giving larger $G = \frac{\partial \omega_{c}}{\partial L} \frac{\partial L}{\partial z}$, which also increases the stiffness of the bending mode.
 We can compensate for the latter by increasing the length and reducing the width of the triangular plate.
 Eventually, we run out of space to accommodate the kinetic inductor.
-However, the footprint of the inductor can be reduced by increasing its sheet kinetic inductance using a thinner superconducting film.
+However, the inductor's footprint can be reduced by increasing its sheet kinetic inductance using a thinner superconducting film.
 Another option is to work with smaller inductance, which would require increasing the capacitance of the resonator to keep the resonant frequency constant.
-This option is particularly attractive as the change of inductance $\Delta L$ is causing the detected shift of resonance, and therefore the so-called participation ratio $\Delta L / L$ becomes larger.
-However, as discussed in Sec.~\ref{sec:em_design}, $L$ or $C$ cannot be made arbitrarily large or small without taking into account parasitic inductance or capacitance.
-Additional variations on cavity designs with a larger capacitance and smaller inductance include the parallel $LC$ resonator with capacitive coupling to the transmission line.
-Clearly, there is plenty of room for design variation to achieve larger $G$.

-\section{Fabrication}
+However, as previously mentioned, $L$ or $C$ cannot be arbitrarily large or small without considering parasitic inductance or capacitance.

+We do not claim to have achieved an optimal design and clearly there is plenty of room to explore variations.
+We have discussed the importance of $G$ as a figure-of-merit.
+This parameter provides the calibration of cantilever tip motion, which is an important part in design optimization.
+A good design must also be fabricated at the wafer scale with a reasonable number of process steps and at a reasonable cost and uniformity.

+\subsection{Fabrication}